megascatterbomb/vsh_addons/README.md

 This is a vscript addon for the Versus Saxton Hale gamemode in Team Fortress 2.

-To use this on your community server, simply place the file inside `/scripts/vscripts/vsh_addons`
+To use this on your community server, simply place all the .nut files inside `/scripts/vscripts/vsh_addons`.
+No sourcemod required!

 New Features:
 - Damage logging: